Morrisby Profile

 The Morrisby Profile is a matched series of timed cognitive aptitude tests.
 The current version is screen-based and was first published in 2014.
 In this version, five different aptitudes are assessed: verbal, numerical, abstract, spatial and mechanical.
 The assessments each present a series of items and the candidate selects their answer from the options provided.
 The first three tests have two parts each.
 Each section is preceded by some untimed practice items.
 The results are normed against a standardisation sample.
 Norms are available to a lower limit of 14 years of age.
-See Norm-referenced test.
-The results are presented as a bar chart, forming a profile of the individual's results on the five measures.

 Questionnaires

 The five aptitude assessments are presented alongside an untimed careers interest questionnaire.
 This is a Likert scale based questionnaire of up to 103 questions.
 The results are ipsative and indicate relative strength of interest in 10 career interest categories, 5 workstyle and 4 workplace dimensions.
 An optional, untimed Personality Test is also available.
-This follows a similar structure to the Myers Briggs Type Indicator but breaks with Personality type theory in that it permits indistinct results on each of the four bi-polar scales giving 81 potential categorisations.

 The total administration time for the five aptitude assessments and both questionnaires is typically a little under 1 hour 40 minutes.